eliwinkelman/eliwinkelman.github.io/_posts/2019-02-19-The-Trouble-with-Buoyancy-in-an-Elevator.md

 But what about the apple?
 For the apple to accelerate upwards at the same rate as the elevator and jar, the total force on it must be **mass of apple * a**.

 If we calculate for our total force we get **Ft = Fb - Fg = Fa**.
 If the apple reaches equilibrium, **Fb = Fa + Fg = pgV**.
 Since **p** and **g** are constants, the volume of the apple that is submerged must increase, and **the apple sinks**.

+Which one is incorrect?
+And where is the mistake?